 In January 2020, a former employee of the Company filed a complaint in the California Superior Court for the County of Los Angeles against the Company and the Company's Chief Executive Officer, asserting claims for, among other things, breach of contract, breach of fiduciary duty, conversion, and breach of the implied covenant of good faith and fair dealing.
-The complaint alleges that the Company and the Chief Executive Officer misappropriated approximately 9.2 million shares (as adjusted for a 10:1 forward stock split in November 2020 and the 1.354387513 Exchange Ratio) by rescinding a stock option agreement and a restricted stock purchase agreement between the Company and the former employee under which such shares were issued and repurchasing the shares.
+The complaint alleges that the Company and the Chief Executive Officer misappropriated approximately 9.2 million shares (as adjusted for a 10:1 forward stock split in November 2020 and the Exchange Ratio) by rescinding a stock option agreement and a restricted stock purchase agreement between the Company and the former employee under which such shares were issued and repurchasing the shares.
 The Company rescinded the agreements for failure of consideration.
 The Company and the Chief Executive Officer answered, denying all claims and asserting defenses.
-The Company is actively litigating this matter.
+The Company is in the process of settling this matter and the estimated settlement amount of approximately \$6.0 million is included in the Legal settlement accrual within the condensed consolidated balance sheet for the period ended September 30, 2022.